 Operation and Maintenance (O&M) Costs

 Mongird et al. (Mongird et al., 2020) characterize PSH O&M costs using a literature review of current sources of PSH cost and performance data.
 For the ATB, we use cost estimates for a 1,000-MW plant, which has lower labor costs per power output capacity than a smaller facility.
 O&M costs also include component costs for standard maintenance, refurbishment, and repair.
-O&M cost reductions are not projected
+O&M cost reductions are not projected due to technological maturity, so they are constant and identical across all scenarios.

 RTE is also based on a literature review by (Mongird et al., 2020), who report a range of 70%–87% across several sources.
-The value of 80% is taken as a central estimate, and no improvements are projected due to
+The value of 80% is taken as a central estimate, and no improvements are projected due to technological maturity, so they are constant and identical across all scenarios.

 The following references are specific to this page; for all references in this ATB, see References.